Opisthoteuthis agassizii

 Opisthoteuthis agassizii is a lesser-known, deep-sea octopus first described in 1883 by Addison E. Verrill.

 Like all cirrate octopuses, O. agassizii has fleshy fins to aid in swimming and a small internal shell.
 Males are up to four times heavier than females, and their suckers are proportionally larger.
 Both sexes are small.

-This species is found found in the north-west, and western Atlantic coasts, over depths of 277 to 1,935 meters (historic records from east Atlantic coasts were likely misidentifications with other Opisthoteuthis).
+This species is found in the north-west, and western Atlantic coasts, over depths of 277 to 1,935 meters (historic records from east Atlantic coasts were likely misidentifications with other Opisthoteuthis).
 Like other opisthoteuthids, they occupy the benthic zone, living on or near the seafloor.

 These octopuses most likely prey on polychaete worms and crustaceans that live on or just above the seafloor.